CleverTap/clevertap-geofence-ios/README.md

   #import <CleverTapGeofence/CleverTapGeofence-Swift.h>
   ```

-- In your AppDelegate's `application:didFinishLaunchingWithOptions:` function, add the following the code snippet:
+4. In your AppDelegate's `application:didFinishLaunchingWithOptions:` function, add the following the code snippet.
+Ensure that Geofence SDK initialization is done **after** CleverTap Main SDK initialization.

   ```
   // Swift